Skip to content

 How to get the best mortgage deals

-A fixed-rate mortgage can offer peace of mind because you’ll know what your monthly repayments are.
-But a tracker mortgage could be cheaper overall.
+A fixed-rate mortgage can offer peace of mind because you’ll know what your monthly repayments are, but a tracker mortgage could be cheaper overall.
 It’s important to consider what suits your financial circumstances and attitude to risk.

-• Credit rating
+• Optimise your credit rating

 • Shop around

-How do I compare Halifax mortgage deals?
+How to compare Halifax mortgage deals

 • mortgage icon